Míchel (footballer, born 1963): Coaching career

-On 19 August 2015, Míchel succeeded Marcelo Bielsa at the helm of Olympique de Marseille.
+On 19 August 2015, Míchel succeeded Marcelo Bielsa at the helm of Marseille.
 He was sacked the following 19 April due to concerns over his behaviour, with the team ranking 15th in Ligue 1.

-Míchel became Málaga CF's third manager of the season on 7 March 2017, following Juande Ramos and Marcelo Romero.
+Míchel became Málaga's third manager of the season on 7 March 2017, following Juande Ramos and Marcelo Romero.
 He signed until 30 June 2018 but, on 13 January of that year, with his team in last position, he was relieved of his duties.

-On 20 May 2019, Míchel was appointed at Club Universidad Nacional of the Mexican Liga MX.
+On 20 May 2019, Míchel was appointed at Pumas UNAM of the Mexican Liga MX.
 He resigned from office on 23 July 2020, due to personal and family issues.

-Míchel returned to Getafe on 27 May 2021, replacing Valencia CF-bound José Bordalás.
+Míchel returned to Getafe on 27 May 2021, replacing Valencia-bound José Bordalás.
 Having gained just one point from eight games of the season, he was dismissed on 4 October.

 On 21 September 2022, Míchel returned to Olympiacos after seven years away, replacing compatriot Carlos Corberán.
-He resigned on 3 April 2023 following a 2–2 draw with Aris Thessaloniki F.C. despite being 2–0 up 20 minutes from time; he had allegedly lost the confidence of the board of directors and supporters due to his difficulties in handling the pressure of mounting a title challenge.
+He resigned on 3 April 2023 following a 2–2 draw with Aris Thessaloniki despite being 2–0 up 20 minutes from time; he had allegedly lost the confidence of the board of directors and supporters due to his difficulties in handling the pressure of mounting a title challenge.

-On 27 October 2023, Míchel signed with Saudi First Division League club Al Qadsiah FC.
+On 27 October 2023, Míchel signed with Saudi First Division League club Al-Qadsiah.
 He promoted to the Pro League at the end of his first season and, in 2024–25, finished fourth while also reaching the final of the King's Cup.

+On 14 December 2025, Míchel left the club by mutual agreement.